-It is the Christmas tradition that gets every Aussie – sports-fan or not – hitting backyard sixes in December.
+It is the Christmas tradition that gets every Aussie - sports-fan or not - hitting backyard sixes in December.
 It is as quintessentially Australian as a pie at the footy.
 The Boxing Day Test match between Australia and the touring international cricket side of the summer is first-class cricket at its best.
-In 2012 it is Sri Lanka’s turn to take it up to the Green and Gold army led my Michael Clark.
+In 2013 we are spoiled as cricket fans, with Australia taking on England in the Ashes fourth test in the Ashes.
 Soak up the summer sun and be part of the action at the historic Melbourne Cricket Ground (MCG).
-The first ball of the opening session will be bowled at 10:30am, on Wednesday 26th December 2012.
+The first ball of the opening session will be bowled at 10:30am, on Thursday 26th December 2013.

 Facts about the Boxing Day Test

 - The 1998 rain-interrupted match was the longest single day’s play in Test history, concluding at 7:33pm.

 - In 2006, 89,155 packed the MCG which was also record Boxing Day crowd.

 - In 1993, the other extreme, a meagre 15,604 braved the wet weather.

 - Sri Lanka’s Mahela Jayawardene has amassed 615 runs since the Boxing Day Test began, more than any other player.

 - Pakistan’s Shahid Afridi holds the record for most wickets, having sent 27 batsmen packing.

 Test cricket is the longest form of the game.
 Played between national representative teams (11 players each) with “Test status” only, the contest involves four innings over a period of up to five days.
 Like Wimbledon, Test cricket is regarded as the ‘purest’ form of the game, and it is tradition for teams to don white uniforms and play with a red ball.